knaidu/problem-solving/arrays/find_duplicate.md

 ```

 ## Solution
 - Key here is to use the fact that there unique positions for each element except the duplicate.
-Hypothetically if we sort it then we can find the duplicate element.
+- Hypothetically if we sort it then we can find the duplicate element.
 Lets achieve this using a counting approach.
-- Use binary search technique, divide the problem into subproblems at each step by counting which half has more elements than the number of positions.
+- Use binary search technique, divide the problem into sub-problems at each step by counting which half has more elements than the number of positions.
 - For example:

 ```